March 11-16, 2025 in Berea, Kentucky

 9pm Free/unscheduled time could include: sleeping, socializing, snacking, fires, music jams, movies, games, stargazing

-8am Breakfast
+8am Breakfast available (self serve)

 9:30am Physical warmup/conditioning, vocal training (optional)